radRoy/imageProcessTif/README.md

     - minimal dataset05.0 resolution is, xyz: 1, 1, 10, but the resolution would then be 0.1 px/micron, which is much more data than datset03.
 Dataset03 was just right in fitting the whole images into one A100 with one big patch (with a small buffer zone in each image, unfortunatley).
       - voxel size of babb03, xyz: 1, 1, 1
       - voxel size of babb02.1, xyz: .85, .85, 10
+  - voxel size (xyz, micron) of scaled babb02.1 images: 2.5298, 2.5298, 10
+  - voxel size (xyz, micron) of scaled babb03 images: 2.5297, 2.5297, 10
+    - difference in voxel size is 0.0001 micron = 0.1 nm, which is orders of magnitude smaller than the simple body size difference between specimens and therefore negligible.
   - in creation since 12.09.2023
   - scaling done with: `scaleTifs-dataset05-babb02.1.ijm` for the babb02.1 `scaleTifs-dataset05-babb03.ijm` for the babb03 ct3 (aka tnnt2, heart stain) images.
+- **dataset05.0**
+  - Identical to the other dataset05s, except for the **label** creation threshold value - the purpose of dataset06 is to set a different value for the intensity threshold labelling to investigate the effect of different labels on the model training performance metrics.
   - label threshold value: TBD
 - **dataset05.1**
   - Identical to the other dataset05s, except for the **label** creation threshold value - the purpose of dataset06 is to set a different value for the intensity threshold labelling to investigate the effect of different labels on the model training performance metrics.